SQream/sqream_docs/index.rst

 *************************
 SQream DB Documentation
 *************************

-The **2022.3 Preview** branch is a private branch designed for internal use only.
+The **2022.3 Preview** branch is a private branch designed for viewing the SQream 2 Alpha program.
+This branch is for internal use only.

 .. only:: html